Kadenze/siamese_net/README.md

 Preprocessing dataset
 Loading data in siamese-net/lfw
 Person: 5749/5749
+(11498, 1, 64, 64)
+Initializing Siamese Network...
+(11498, 1, 64, 64)

+Epoch 1 of 5 took 20.952s
+    training loss:          0.008983
+    validation loss:        0.007918
+    validation AUC:         0.64
+    validation F1:          0.69
 ```

-... training will begin after loading the dataset.
-Each epoch can take ~ 10 minutes using these default parameters using a GeForce GT 750M GPU.
+... training will begin after downloading the dataset, pre-processing faces, and compilation (can take ~30 minutes!).
+Each epoch will then take ~ 21 seconds using these default parameters using a GeForce GT 750M GPU.

 # References